Types Of Cloud Services: IaaS, PaaS, SaaS

 Know its uses:-

 It genuinely has a bright scope ahead.
 PaaS providers will continue to incorporate AI and machine learning tools, enabling developers to build intelligent applications.
-In fact, the rise of low-code and no-code platforms within PaaS will democratize application development, allowing non-developers to create applications.
-Further, its offerings will expand to support multi-cloud and hybrid cloud environments, providing greater flexibility and reducing vendor lock-in.
+The rise of low-code and no-code platforms within PaaS will democratize application development, allowing non-developers to create applications.
+Additionally, the Microsoft Azure Course Online will expand its offerings to support multi-cloud and hybrid cloud environments, enhancing flexibility and minimizing vendor lock-in.

 Software as a Service (SaaS)